MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/automatic-reconnection-lock-screen.md

 > [!TIP]
 >
-> - If you disable Automatic Reconnection from your server, clients will be unable to perform Automatic Reconnection to the RDS session host regardless or the client configuration.
+> - If you disable Automatic Reconnection from your server, clients will be unable to perform Automatic Reconnection to the RDS session host regardless of the client configuration.
 >
 > - Changes to the Automatic Reconnection setting only apply to new RDS sessions.
 Existing sessions will continue to use the Automatic Reconnection setting from the time of connection.